-In order to enter Hungary, you will need a valid passport.
-Your passport must be valid for at least 3 months beyond your planned return date to the U.S.
+In order to enter Hungary, students need a valid passport.
+Passports must be valid for at least 3 months beyond your planned stay in Hungary/Schengen zone.

 You may make travel arrangements through any experienced travel agent.
 Each of the agencies listed below has had experience arranging travel to Hungary for North-American students:

 You should be aware that the cost of a flight to Budapest can vary as much as several hundreds of dollars from one travel agency to another or "on-line".
 Shopping around to compare prices is a good idea.

 When making your travel plans please bear in mind that prior the semester we are organizing an orientation period with useful academic and non-academic information.
 This is also the period of registration and visiting the Immigration Office for residential permits.